ioh-UwU/raffleSky/README.md

 Raffles may be exported to be reused later.

 ## Plans for New Features
-* ✅🚧 Options to import and export configurations and full raffles, including chosen and rerolled winners. <br>
+* ✅ Options to import and export configurations and full raffles, including chosen and rerolled winners. <br>
-  (Currently making a few small tweaks and optimizations before moving on.)
 * 🔜 Options for required content in candidate comments.
 * Mobile layout improvements.
 * Option for minimum account age.